dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 Note how it does not matter if we are building the `ChuckNorrisBindings` CocoaPods library or the `ChuckNorris` application: the resulting `HEADER_SEARCH_PATHS` will be the same.

+Anyway, we can now run `pod update` from the `Example` directory to update the Xcode projects and workspace configurations.

 # Objective-C

-Like C++, you can use C code directly in Objective-C.
+We can use C code directly in Objective-C.

 It's still dangerous to expose C code directly, so here's how we can proceed: